RESEARCH STARTER

 The London Underground, commonly referred to as "the Tube," is the city's major transportation system, connecting sixteen rail lines serving central London and the northern suburbs.
 The Underground is the oldest and largest subway system in the world, with Londoners making approximately three million journeys each day, and approximately one billion journeys each year.

-Although nearly one hundred livery companies, descended from London's fourteenth century trade guilds, still exist in the city, they retain relatively little political and economic influence.
+Although nearly one hundred livery companies, descended from London's fourteenth-century trade guilds, still exist in the city, they retain relatively little political and economic influence.
 The liverymen now elect the lord mayor of London, but this position is purely ceremonial.

 Landmarks

 London has a thriving tourism industry, which draws millions of visitors every year to well-known sites like Westminster Abbey, the Tower of London, Buckingham Palace (the royal family's residence in London), and the historic Fleet Street, which was formerly the site of most of the newspaper offices in England.
-Westminster Abbey has been the site of every coronation and royal burial for close to five hundred years, and draws thousands of visitors every year.
+Westminster Abbey has been the site of every coronation and royal burial for close to five hundred years and draws thousands of visitors every year.
 One of the most popular sections of the Abbey is Poet's Corner, where such important British poets as Geoffrey Chaucer are buried.

-The city's rich theatrical history has survived into the modern era, with more than one hundred theater groups currently active in the city, including the world-famous Royal Shakespeare Company.
+The city's rich theatrical history has survived into the modern era, with more than one hundred theater groups currently active in the city, including the world-famous Royal Shakespeare Company (RSC).
 The city is also home to a replica of Shakespeare's famous Globe Theatre.
 Although it has a storied literary history, London is home to only one literary museum, the Dickens House.
 Charles Dickens lived in fifteen different houses in London, but the sole surviving structure, and site of the museum, was where he wrote two of his most famous novels, Oliver Twist and Nicholas Nickleby.
 One of the most popular tourist attractions in London is an aluminum statue in Piccadilly Circus known as Eros.
-The statue is in fact a depiction of the Angel of Christian Charity, in honor of the Earl of Shaftesbury, who was an active social reformer.
+The statue is, in fact, a depiction of the Angel of Christian Charity, in honor of the Earl of Shaftesbury, who was an active social reformer.

 London is the home of the Tate Modern Gallery, the world's largest modern art gallery, founded in 1897 by a grant from Henry Tate, the inventor of the sugar cube.
-The Tate London contains British art from 1500 to the present, and sponsors the Turner Prize, a prestigious modern art award.
+The Tate London contains British art from 1500 to the present and sponsors the Turner Prize, a prestigious modern art award.
 The gallery changes its displays semiannually, but important works from Monet, Picasso, Warhol, Dalí, and other major artists are usually on display.

 History

-Portions of the stone walls from the first century Roman fort of Londinium still exist in modern London, though some evidence seems to indicate Celtic settlement predated the Romans.
+Portions of the stone walls from the first-century Roman fort of Londinium still exist in modern London, though some evidence seems to indicate Celtic settlement predated the Romans.
 The Romans controlled the city until the fifth century, at least, but much of the history of the city from that time has been lost.

-The Romans made London the administrative and commercial capital of Britannia, before abandoning the city in the wake of attacks by the Visigoths.
+The Romans made London the administrative and commercial capital of Britannia before abandoning the city in the wake of attacks by the Visigoths.
 After brief occupations by the Saxons and the Danes, Edward the Confessor established Westminster Abbey in London as the home of the royal government, thus establishing the separation of London's political and commercial centers.
 As it became stronger economically and politically in the eleventh and twelfth centuries, London came to develop the governmental structure it has today.
 With the signing of the Magna Carta in 1215, King John gave the city the right to elect a mayor.
 By the fourteenth century, London had become the political capital of England.

 As the city grew, it became more prone to large-scale disasters.
 Its first plague, the Black Death, killed almost half of the city's population in 1348 and 1349.
 The Great Plague of 1665 killed 75,000 Londoners.
 The Great Fire of 1666, started by an errant spark from the oven of the royal baker, ended up being one of the greatest disasters the city has seen in its history, even though the mayor at the time proclaimed that it was nothing to worry about.
-The fire eventually destroyed about 80 percent of the city, including 13,000 homes, but killing only nine people.
+The fire eventually destroyed about 80 percent of the city, including 13,000 homes, but killed only nine people.
 On a positive note, the fire also killed most of the rats and fleas living in the city, which had been responsible for the recent plague.

 For eight weeks in 1888, London found itself the victim of one of the most notorious serial killers in history, Jack the Ripper.
 Between August and November, five prostitutes were stabbed to death and disemboweled by a man who became notorious when the police began receiving taunting letters from him.
 Most of these letters are now thought to be fakes, but the identity of Jack the Ripper is still unknown.
 The Ripper murders brought attention to the squalor and depravity that had come to dominate the East End section of the city.

 On September 7, 1940, Germany commenced a massive bombing attack against London.
-The Blitz, as it is now known, lasted for fifty-seven consecutive nights, and then continued intermittently, culminating in a devastating attack in May 1941.
+The Blitz, as it is now known, lasted for fifty-seven consecutive nights and then continued intermittently, culminating in a devastating attack in May 1941.
 On the night of May 10, German planes dropped more than 100,000 incendiary devices on London, killing over 1,400 people and injuring 1,800 in a single evening.
 All told, the Blitz resulted in the deaths of more than 20,000 Londoners and devastated the city itself.

 A wide variety of architectural styles were employed during the reconstruction of the city after the war.
 Political districts were expanded in 1965 in order to take account of the city's continued growth.
 The years following the war also saw the beginning of widespread immigration to the city of London, which resulted in it becoming one of the most diverse cities in Europe.